zachchong/tp/docs/DeveloperGuide.md

   * 1a1.
 PressPal informs the Reporter that there are no persons in the contact book.
     Use case ends.

-* *a.
-At any time, Reporter chooses to cancel.*
-  * *a1.
-PressPal requests confirmation of cancellation.*
-  * *a2.
-Reporter confirms cancellation.*
-    Use case ends.

 ### UC10 – Edit a person

 **MSS**